 For more than 12 years today, the enigmatic outfit Muslimgauze, based in Manchester and led by Bryn Jones, have been drawing their inspiration from the history and the political facts of the Middle-East.
-The passionate music of Muslimgauze, a skilful union of western and eastern cultures, expresses itself through rhythm.
-Whether the albums are energetic and repetitive with "Iran", electronic and dramatizing with "Vote Hezbollah", marvelously oneiric with "Zul'm" (where Arab and Indian percussionists are brought in), synthetic and hypnotic with "Veiled Sisters", bordering on Russolian precepts with "Hebron Massacre" or more recently "ethno-tribal" with "Al-Zulfiquar Shaheed", each of them, composed by Bryn Jones, is an instant sound exploration marked by the blood of the fighting peoples.
+The passionate music of Muslimgauze, a skillful union of western and eastern cultures, expresses itself through rhythm.
+Whether the albums are energetic and repetitive with "Iran", electronic and dramatizing with "Vote Hezbollah", marvellously oneiric with "Zul'm" (where Arab and Indian percussionists are brought in), synthetic and hypnotic with "Veiled Sisters", bordering on Russolian precepts with "Hebron Massacre" or more recently "ethno-tribal" with "Al-Zulfiquar Shaheed", each of them, composed by Bryn Jones, is an instant sound exploration marked by the blood of the fighting peoples.

 You have told us that Muslimgauze did not express the "Muslim ideology", why do you use the name "Muslimgauze" then?

 The name "Muslimgauze" is used because it conveys the interest I have in the Middle-East political facts.
 I am not an Arab or a Muslim, so I didn't "speak" for any set of people.
 Muslimgauze do not aim to be accepted by Islamic people.
 The music is open to all.
 People are killed all over the world for their opinions, they always will.

 How would you describe the evolution of your music, from your first LPs to today?